CatotronExists/Scrimotron/README.md

-# UnitedOCE Bot
+# Scrimotron (Scrim-o-tron)
-A discord bot designed to help run UnitedOCE smoothly.
+A discord bot designed to Run and Manage Apex Scrims

 Automating the process of check-ins, POI selections and creating team VCs for listen ins.
-Plus seasonal scoring and leaderboards.
+Plus scoring and leaderboards.

-UnitedOCE is an Apex Legends tournament based in OCE/APAC-South, that runs every Sunday at 7pm Sydney time.
-Currently on a break until PLQ are done, Season 9 is expected to start in early 2024.
+## Used In
+*0 Servers (for now)*

 ## Commands
 - `/register`: Allows players to register for the tournament.